-Local developer experience (OneBox)
+Local developer experience (Sidecar)

-The OneBox requires docker
+The Sidecar requires docker

 to be installed and running.